Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footers in Harriman TN

-Why Homeowners Continue to Choose Anchored Construction
+Why So Many Homeowners Choose Anchored Construction

-Creating a lasting outdoor space requires clear communication and strong local experience.
-Anchored Construction relies on East Tennessee roots and decades of field work built under founder Travis Bullington.
+Creating a well-built outdoor space starts with clear communication and strong local experience.
+Anchored Construction brings East Tennessee roots and decades of field work under founder Travis Bullington to every project.

-Strong Knoxville roots, quality craftsmanship, and a real passion for East Tennessee living
+Knoxville roots, craftsmanship, and a passion for East Tennessee living

-Local expertise guides material choices and installation methods that handle seasonal weather.
-The company selects concrete pavers, clay brick, and natural stone (including flagstone) to match each home’s exterior.
+Local expertise supports smart material choices and reliable installation methods that can handle seasonal weather changes.
+The company selects concrete pavers, clay brick, and natural stone, including flagstone, to suit the look of each home’s exterior.

-Experienced crew for patios, walkways, driveways, and poolside outdoor living spaces
+Skilled team for patios, walkways, driveways, and poolside living areas

-The team keeps attention on clean lines, tight joints, and smooth transitions, which cuts down on unexpected issues on flat yards, sloped areas, and tight-access sites.
+The team maintains a strong focus on clean lines, tight joints, and smooth transitions, which helps cut down on unexpected issues in flat yards, sloped areas, and tight-access sites.

 “We believe in the strength of our local economy.
 When Harriman´s businesses support each other, we all benefit—especially our customers, who receive better service and value.”